Eilean Donan Castle Visitor Guide

 Walking Routes: Surrounding the castle are a number of trails that are perfect for a quiet walk such as Carr Brae Road (the next road inland from the A87) which is the location of a fantastic viewpoint overlooking the castle.
 Exploring the area on foot is the perfect way to appreciate the Scottish Highlands’ natural beauty.

-Guided Tours: There are several guided bus tours that take tourists around the Highlands, and almost all of them make a stop at Eilean Donan Castle.
+Guided Tours: Several guided bus tours take tourists around the Highlands, and almost all of them make a stop at Eilean Donan Castle.
 If you’d like to visit this historic attraction on a tour led by an expert, take a look at the Get Your Guide website to make a booking.

 Visitor Centre: Don’t leave without visiting the gift shop where you’ll find a wide variety of Scottish souvenirs, from clan memorabilia to traditional crafts.
 There’s also a very good restaurant in the centre which serves big portions of hearty traditional Scottish dishes.